 The Kingdom of Spain (Reino de España) is a European country with a rich history centuries old.
 Today, Spain is a modern country with a large amount of income from industry and tourism.
-Over 46.5 million people live in Spain, and most would consider themselves Roman Catholics.
+Most of the 47.4 million people would consider themselves Roman Catholics.
 However, some polls suggest that less than 20% ever even attend mass.
 There are small but significant numbers of Jehovah's Witnesses, Evangelicals, Mormons, and Muslims.
 Others hold to various religions, though a large number would say they don't even believe in God.

 Let's start with some experienced bloggers, the Newton Family in Barcelona.
 They have been blogging at Project Southwest Europe since 2007.
 Through their blog, you can connect with them on Twitter and Facebook, and of course subscribe to their RSS feed.